chetanmangsuli84/EntityFrameworkDocker/README.md

 This application is containerized. using Docker.

 Image of this application  is also available on the docker hub https://hub.docker.com/repository/docker/chetanmangsuli84/messageswebapi
+Image of the DB used is available https://hub.docker.com/repository/docker/chetanmangsuli84/mssql-server-linux:2017-latest

+DB image can be pulled using
+docker pull chetanmangsuli84/mssql-server-linux:2017-latest

+Application image can be pulled used docker pull chetanmangsuli84/messageswebapi:latest

 To run the application you can clone the code